 If your child comes out of the audition disappointed, do your best to stay positive.
 They may feel that they did not do their best, but it is very difficult to perform in an audition situation, and usually they are harder on themselves than anyone.

 After the audition, you will have to wait to hear if your child is “called back.”
-A Call Back means that the director would like to see the child again, perhaps to have them sing something from the show, or to see them next to another actor.
-A callback is not a guarantee of either being in the show, or of not being in the show.
-Following the call back, there is usually one day before the Cast List is announced.
+A Call Back means that the director would like to see the child again, perhaps to have them sing something from the show, dance, or to see them next to another actor.
+A callback is not a guarantee of either being in the show, or of not.
+Following the call back, there is usually a couple of days before the Cast List is announced.

 If your child is either not cast, or is cast but does not get the role they were interested in, you will probably see your child very disappointed.
 This is the most difficult part of the process for both the child and the parent.
 Please help your child to feel good about themselves by praising their courage, and the hard work they put into their audition piece.
 Remind them that not getting a part in a play in no way means that they are not talented, it just means that there was not a perfect part for them in this particular play.